danielsneala/danielsneala/README.md

 - 👋 Hi, I’m Neal Daniels.
-- Highly motivated and hard-working individual seeking position of Data Analyst.
+- Highly motivated and hard-working individual seeking a data working position.

 - Recently completed a Post Graduate Program in Data Science & Business Analytics, using Python to analyze data.

 - I graduated Brigham Young University- Idaho with a degree in Applied Mathematics (July 2019), which included using R Programming to interpret data.

-- Seeking to utilize these skills.

 - Experienced in learning and using different computer software to accomplish tasks.